 - UW and UW affiliate employees: Find your UTC

 Reminder: Afternoon, night, and moped permits; bus passes; bicycle cage access and bicycle locker keys do not require UTC clearance, as they are available for purchase directly through a separate Transportation Services online purchasing portal (eBusiness).

 You can apply for annual parking once your UTC has entered your information.
 Apply by logging into PAS and completing the online parking application.
 Detailed directions on how to apply are on the permit types and information page.

 Application Info Permit purchases

 You can then follow the application instructions described above (i.e. log into PAS and submit an application).
 Visit the Health Sciences Parking website for more information tailored to your unit and a list of frequently asked questions.
 The Health Sciences Unit Transportation Coordinator (UTC) is available at (608) 263-7943 or firstname.lastname@example.org.

-If you’re interested in an annual parking permit (base lot, Flex, park and ride), we suggest making a temporary commuting plan until your secure a parking permit.
+If you are interested in an annual parking permit (base lot, Flex, park and ride), we suggest making a temporary commuting plan until your secure a parking permit.
 Parking permit offers are based on availability and are not guaranteed.
 Offers are made about every two weeks.

 Temporary transportation options include: